No Matter How Many Services Apple Releases, It's Still About The iPhone

 Meanwhile, Apple Arcade will offer users of Apple devices unlimited access to over 100 new, exclusive games.
 App Store’s senior product manager Ann Thai said these games won't be available on other platforms or subscription services.

 Then we have the Apple Card for which users have to pay no fees.
-About the virtual-physical credit card, Apple Pay’s head Jennifer Bailey said, “It can do all sorts of things no other credit card can do.”
+About the virtual-physical credit card, Apple Pay’s head Jennifer Bailey claimed that it can do whatever other credit cards cannot.

 Furthermore, the TV app will come to iPads, Macs, and iPhone, for sure.
 The app is announced to house a lot of streaming services, excluding Netflix, and offer suggestions for what to watch next.
 “Everything you saw is amazing on iPhone”, said Apple’s VP of services Peter Stern.
 According to the Cupertino-based company, the app will feature on smart TVs of LG, Samsung, Sony, and Vizio as well as Amazon and Roku’s streaming boxes.